 - Validators, coming sometime before early summer 2021,which are basically more powerful machines than hotspots that make sure all the transactions entered into the blockchain are valid.

 How much will I make?
-Short answer is from .7 to 20 HNT/day.
-Most of you will make less than 4 HNT/day.
-Some of you will earn more than 20. (“20” was from when this post was originally written, in April of 2021.)
+Short answer is from .1 to 1 HNT/day.
+Most of you will make less than .25 HNT/day.
+A reasonable way to estimate what your earnings will be is over here.

 Earnings depends on a few things: Location density and how many other hotspots your hotspot can “see”, which is a function of your antenna and all the cabling & connections.
 Here’s an entire article on optimizing your hotspot placement.

 What miner is best?
 They’re pretty much all the same as far as performance.
 The differences between them are basically inconsequential.
 You can find all the current hotspot manufacturers listed on Helium’s page.
-As of March 2021, they are: RAK Wireless, Nebra, EasyLinkin Bobcat, and SyncroBit.
 BFGNeil over on Discord has done a superb post on this over on Medium.
 Read it.

 But, but, but, which one should I buy?
-I’ve bought ones from CalChip, Parley Labs, and Bobcat sent me one to review.
-I’ll do a full comparison when I have ’em all, but seriously, just get any of ’em and focus your efforts on finding the best location.
+I’ve bought RAKs, Nebras, and a FreedomFi from CalChip, Parley Labs, and FreedomFi, and Bobcat sent me one to review.
+I like the RAKs the best, but others have different opinions.

 Where should I put my hotspot?
 Near, but not too near (more than 300 meters) other hotspots.
 In a high place where it has nothing blocking it from “seeing” other hotspots.
 Read this article on optimizing your hotspot placement.

 Yeah, but…I want the BEST antenna.
 I have TWO HUNDRED DOLLARS to spend!
 I want to make the MOST money.
 Ok, ok, relax.
 Read this article on how to match your Helium hotspot placement with your antenna.
-Buy any of the antennas that ParleyLabs sells.
+Buy any of the antennas from McGill.
 That’ll probably make you feel better about your hotspot, but unless you’ve already done the work to be in a good location AND be up high, well, the antenna won’t make a huge difference.

 Unless you have a very specific use case (a mountain top location with a view of the city and the nearest hotspot is 8 miles away), the fanciness of the antenna has very little bearing on your earnings.
 Focus on finding the right location & elevation.
 Trust me, I’ve installed that antenna.
 It’s not going to be the most profitable setup.